-The easier aspects of growing strawberries are that they can be planted inside or out, in containers or in garden beds.
+The easier aspects of growing strawberries are that they can be planted inside or out, in containers, or garden beds.
 Once established, they will spread and reproduce like crazy, sending out “daughter” plants, which can be transplanted elsewhere to grow more strawberries, either in a friend’s garden or a different one at home.
 Whatever the case, it means more strawberries.

 Taking Care of the Plants

-Aside from good soil, steady water and six-plus hours of sun a day, there are a couple of things that can help strawberry plants yield more and continue to thrive.
+Aside from good soil, steady water, and six-plus hours of sun a day, there are a couple of things that can help strawberry plants yield more and continue to thrive.
 Firstly, many people recommend getting rid of the first blossoms of the plant so that it’ll spend more energy developing strong roots as opposed to producing fruit.
-This patience will pay off ten-fold in the end.
+This patience will pay off tenfold in the end.
 Plants should be about ten inches apart, so that might mean transplanting or getting rid of some daughter plants here and there.
 In general, the fruit will be ready about a month after blossoming.

 For inside plants, there are a couple of considerations.
 It’s important to make sure they are kept in sunlight, at least, six hours a day, so they get a good window spot.
 Most likely, indoor areas will maintain a temperature comfortable for strawberries, which are comfortable at about the same temperature as humans are.
 And, the watering will likely depend on its human rather than rain, so be sure to work that into the weekend routine.